keekss/neural-network-numpy/readme.md

 # Neural network using NumPy

+This project implements a neural network from scratch using NumPy, allowing the user to load their own data (or use the provided sample data), save training results, and tune hyperaparemeters dynamically with [Hyperopt](TODO)

+TODO tag relevant terms

+## File overview

+TODO

 ## Overview

-Neural network with configuration options for hidden layer count, size, etc.
+### Customizable attributes

+#### Neural network structure

+* Depth (number of hidden layers)
+* Height (number of neurons at each layer).
+Height can be assigned either:
+  * Automatically, via chosen "shape", or:
+  * Manually, with the
+* , and various training hyperparameters.

+#### Training

 Verbosity options for traning (`fit()` method) to print attribute tables and progress graphs during training.
 After training, "summary" stats are written to `.csv` format by default.

-Later hyperparameter tuning is done with [HyperOpt](https://github.com/hyperopt/hyperopt).
+Later hyperparameter tuning is done with the `hyperopt` library.

+### Static attributes

 Attribute | Value | Notes
 :-- | :-- | :--